Matthewsw1234/DJI-M600-SAR/FLIR SETUP with Assistant 2 and FLIR UAS.md

 ## Connection To A3/N3

 Download `DJI Assistant 2 For Enterprise` or `DJI Assistant 2 For Matrice`.
-I have included the .exe for Assistant 2 For Matrice as sometimes Enterprise does not connect to the M600 A3.
-It is an older verion but is up to date on almost everything if not everything.
-Check the Repository if you would like it.
+I recommend Assistant 2 For Matrice if you have connection issues to the M600.
+I use version 2.0.13.

 Connect a Micro USB port to the USB Hub on the Matrice 600.
 And turn the Copter on.